jacopocolo/changelog.sketchplugin/README.md

 ![Header styles](http://i.imgur.com/N98h1wS.png)

 - You can stretch the arboard to make room for very long changelogs.
 Or you can simply remove the ones you don’t need anymore.
-- All the commits and all the details are in single text layers.
+- Commits and details are in single, separate, text layers.
 It makes the managment of the content much easier.
-Also, you can change style of those too!

 ## TODO:
 - Hitting should run the plugin